Timeline for the day of the September 11 attacks

 The September 11 attacks of 2001, in addition to being a unique act of terrorism, constituted a media event on a scale not seen since the advent of civilian global satellite links.
 Instant worldwide reaction and debate were made possible by round-the-clock television news organizations and by the internet.
-As a result, most of the events listed below were known by a large portion of the world's population as they occurred.
+As a result, most of the events were known by a large portion of the world's population as they occurred.

-All times given are in Eastern Time Zone (EDT), or UTC−04:00.
+The attacks themselves lasted less than two hours; the first hijacking commenced at approximately 8:14 am, and the final hijacked plane crashed at 10:03 am.
+All times given are in Eastern Daylight Time, (UTC−04:00).

 Major events

 7:59 a.m.: American Airlines Flight 11, a Boeing 767 with registration number N334AA, carrying 76 passengers (excluding the hijackers) and 11 crew members, departs 14 minutes late from Logan International Airport in Boston, bound for Los Angeles International Airport.
 Five hijackers are on board.
-Hijacker and ringleader Mohamed Atta will pilot the plane into the North Tower of the World Trade Center.
+Hijacker and ringleader Mohamed Atta would pilot the plane into the North Tower of the World Trade Center.

 8:14: United Airlines Flight 175, a Boeing 767, with registration number N612UA carrying 56 passengers (excluding the hijackers) and 9 crew members, departs 14 minutes late from Logan International Airport in Boston, bound for Los Angeles International Airport.
 Five hijackers are on board.
-Lead hijacker-pilot Marwan al-Shehhi will pilot the plane into the South Tower of the World Trade Center (1973-2001).
+Lead hijacker-pilot Marwan al-Shehhi would pilot the plane into the South Tower of the World Trade Center.

 8:14: Flight 11 is hijacked over central Massachusetts, turning first northwest, then south heading straight to New York.

 8:20: American Airlines Flight 77, a Boeing 757 with registration number N644AA with 58 passengers (excluding the hijackers) and 6 crew members, departs 10 minutes late from Washington Dulles International Airport, for Los Angeles International Airport.
 Five hijackers are on board.
 Lead hijacker-pilot Hani Hanjour will pilot the plane into the West side of The Pentagon.

-8:42: United Airlines Flight 93, a Boeing 757 with registration number N591UA with 37 passengers (excluding the hijackers) and 7 crew members, departs 42 minutes late from Newark International Airport (now Newark Liberty International Airport), bound for San Francisco International Airport.
+8:42: United Airlines Flight 93, a Boeing 757 with registration number N591UA with 37 passengers (excluding the hijackers) and 7 crew members, departs 42 minutes late from Newark International Airport (later Newark Liberty International Airport), bound for San Francisco International Airport.
 Four hijackers are on board.
 Lead hijacker-pilot is Ziad Jarrah.
 At this time, Flight 175 is being hijacked and Flight 11 is about to descend to New York and is 4 minutes away from crashing.

 8:42–8:46 (approx.): Flight 175 is hijacked above northwest New Jersey, about 60 mi northwest of New York City, continuing southwest briefly before turning back to the northeast.
 At this time estimate, Flight 11 is about to descend over New York and is just minutes away from crashing.